angelinahung/TOC-Project-2017/README.md

 After the chatbot reply my messages, I can ask further questions related to the option.

-There, I described the scheme:
+Here, I described the input scheme:
 1. **Hotels**
     1. `Top 5 review`
         * price